thephpleague/plates/templates/index.md

 ## Check if a template exists

-When dynamically loading templates, you may need to check they exist.
+When dynamically loading templates, you may need to check if they exist.
 This can be done using the engine's `exists()` method:

 ~~~ php
 if ($templates->exists('articles::beginners_guide')) {